Affiliate links on Android Authority may earn us a commission. Learn more.

 Windows Task Manager always comes in handy.
 If you’ve used a Windows PC for a while, you probably know your way around, but if you are unfamiliar, here is what you need to do:

-• Find Steam, ensure you end all Steam processes, and then restart the program.
+- Find Steam, ensure you end all Steam processes by highlighting each and clicking End task.

 This is a simple fix but a surprisingly reliable one.
 You should also try restarting your PC if it is still not working.